se2p/ps-wise-2021-program-description/README.md

 > **Note**: the behavior, in this case, is the same as the win or lost game, except for the message displayed in the banner.

+### Do not clear the screen while refreshing the GUI

+When the GUI is plotted *Minesweeper* must not clear the screen, but simply output the new UI right after the previous one.
+The reasons are:

+1. Clearing the screen is more complex to implement than simply outputing the UI.
+2. Clearing the screen is harder to test, because it depends on many factors (including size of the screen, size of the board, etc.)

 ## Examples of games
 This section exemplifies how the game develops.